 Again, each person's grief journey is different.
 When we are experiencing the loss of a son or daughter we may go through a range of feelings, sensations and thoughts.
 We may judge ourselves for doing grief wrong or for something we did or didn't do that we feel contributed to the loss.
 Working through these feelings and judgements are a major part of the work people do at our Grief and Loss Retreats.

-At the retreats all of you is welcome...all of your feelings, judgements, thoughts, and pain.
+At the retreats all of you is welcome...all of your feelings, tears, judgements, thoughts, and pain.

 The retreats are centered on specific Principles and Skills Of Loving.
 We grieve because we loved.
 Participants practice these skills with each other at the retreat, which creates a powerful healing environment.

-Groups are limited to 10-12 participants so everyone gets personal attention.
+Our retreats are small group events, limited to 8-12 participants so everyone gets personal attention for their unique experiences.

 We try to keep our costs as low as we can and often have some tuition assistance available to those who need it.